Sooraj-wq/Memora/README.md

 # Memora

-Memora is a fully responsive encrypted note taking webapp focused on user privacy which completely lets you have control over your notes!
+Memora is a fully responsive encrypted note taking webapp focused on user privacy!

+Your data is end-to-end encrypted, that means no one can snoop in-between!
 <br>

 ![ProjectScreenshot](./public/img.png)